HeQihan

 How to apply for an SSL certificate using Cloudflare

 The Huawei cloud server applied for a year ago has already expired, and the new server requires a brand new SSL certificate.
-Due to issues with the domestic network environment, applying for a Let's Encrypt certificate using Certbot can be quite challenging.
+Due to the network environment issues in China, using Certbot to apply for a Let's Encrypt certificate can be quite challenging.
 In the initial period of opening the blog, I could only rely on Cloudflare's free CDN to pretend to have certificate encryption...

 This method requires command line access and a Cloudflare API token